How to Clear Cache on macOS Sonoma and Ventura

 How to Quickly Clear Cache Files on Mac

 It is really time-consuming to manually delete caches in the system, applications, and browsers.
-But if you have BuhoCleaner in hand, deleting the cache files on your Mac is no longer time-taking.
-BuhoCleaner is one of the best cleaners for macOS Monterey, Big Sur, and Catalina.
+But if you have BuhoCleaner in hand, deleting the cache files on your Mac is no longer time-consuming.
+BuhoCleaner is one of the best cleaners for macOS Ventura and M1/M2 Macs.
 It allows you to remove cached files from the system, applications, and browsers in seconds.

 You don't need to be a Mac guru, just install it on your Mac.
 After installation, launch it, click the Scan button, and it will detect all cache files on your Mac.
 If you trust the Smart Selection option, click the Remove button directly.
 Otherwise, click the View Details button to select the files you want to keep or delete manually.